Women and Work

 Engaging with feminist anti-work critiques, Ferguson proposes that women's emancipation depends upon a radical reimagining of all labour and advocates for a renewed social reproduction framework as a powerful basis for an inclusive feminist politics.

-Susan Ferguson is Associate Professor at Wilfrid Laurier University, Canada, teaching Youth and Children's Studies and Digital Media and Journalism.
+Susan Ferguson is Associate Professor Emeritus at Wilfrid Laurier University, Canada, teaching Youth and Children's Studies and Digital Media and Journalism.